matt-platts/docker-example/README.md

 - Passing environment variables into apache which can be picked up in scripts later
 - Running apache in a non-default location
 - Passing code into docker which contains further gitmodules, themselves containing further git modules
+- Bash script to run everything needed to get it running

 ## Instructions

 1. Clone this git repo (via ssh or https).
+2. Either cd into the repo and run the bash script simply called 'go' (by running './go' ) to have it do everything for you, then jump to step 5 or..

-2. cd into the repo and download the git modules and subsequent modules.
+   cd into the repo and download the git modules and subsequent modules.

   - cd docker-example
   - git submodule init